Left orderings on inductive limits of amalgamated free products: Countably generated groups

-\begin{dfn} Given a pair $(P,G)$ of a left-orderable group and a positive cone of a left ordering of the group.
-Then, for all sets $S\subset G$, we define the group $\tilde{G}amma^{S}(P)$ called {\it the convex subgroup generated by $S$} as a minimal convex subgroup of $(P,G)$ containing $S$. \end{dfn}
+\begin{dfn} Given the pair $(G,P)$ of a left-orderable group $G$ and a positive cone $P$ of a left ordering of $G$.
+For every subset $S$ of $G$, we define the group $\Gamma^{S}(P)$ called the {\it convex subgroup generated by $S$} as the minimal convex subgroup of $(G,P)$ containing $S$. \end{dfn}